How One of the Most Disastrous Moments in Oscar History Unfolded

 What happened after that was chaos.
 The sound went dead for close to a minute—longer even than the broadcast’s moment of silence for Ukraine—but what Smith was shouting at Rock was clear enough: “Keep my wife’s name out of your fucking mouth.”
 (Clips from countries where the broadcast wasn’t bleeped quickly circulated on Twitter and confirmed he said it, twice.)

-With a seasoned comedian’s instinct for righting the ship—although no joke in the history of the Oscars has ever gone quite this wrong—Rock quipped “That was the greatest night in the history of television,” and returned to his presenter’s copy.
+With a seasoned comedian’s instinct for righting the ship—although no joke in the history of the Oscars has ever gone quite this wrong—Rock quipped, “That was the greatest night in the history of television,” and returned to his presenter’s copy.
 But I doubt either he or anyone watching was processing the words coming out of his mouth.
 Eventually, he awarded an Oscar to Summer of Soul’s Ahmir “Questlove” Thompson.
-The broadcast, however, never got back on his feet.
+The broadcast, however, never got back on its feet.
 Thompson couldn’t even get through his speech, attempting to tell an emotional story about his father and eventually conceding that he’d have to thank everyone in the press room backstage.
-A few minutes later, Sean Combs was on stage trying to make peace: “Will and Chris, we’re gonna solve that like family at the Gold Party.”
-The Smiths were back in the pocket now, laughing and clapping appreciatively as Will readied himself for the almost-certain Best Actor win he’d been waiting 20 years for.
+A few minutes later, Sean Combs was onstage trying to make peace: “Will and Chris, we’re gonna solve that like family at the Gold Party.”
+The Smiths were back in the pocket now, laughing and clapping appreciatively as Will readied himself for the almost certain Best Actor win he’d been waiting 20 years for.

 At that moment, it seemed like Will Smith might just carry on with business as planned.
 But during the commercial breaks, journalists in the theater’s upper levels saw Smith huddling with his publicist and Denzel Washington, among others, and by the time his name was finally called, he’d realized there was no separating his violent outburst from his moment of triumph.